AlgeriaOfficial Name: People's Democratic Republic of Algeria

 Entry, Exit & Visa Requirements

 Passports and visas are required for U.S. citizens traveling to Algeria.
 The Algerian visa application must be typed in all capital letters.
 The Algerian Embassy no longer accepts handwritten visa applications.
 Algerian-American dual nationals can enter Algeria either with an Algerian visa in their U.S. passports or with their Algerian passports.
 We recommend that such dual nationals travel to Algeria using an Algerian visa in their U.S. passports.
+In the case of dual national Algerian-Americans, the Algerian government does not recognize U.S. nationality.
 For the most current information on entry/exit requirements, travelers may contact the Embassy of the People's Democratic Republic of Algeria at 2137 Wyoming Avenue NW, Washington, DC 20008, telephone (202) 265-2800.

 The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of Algeria.